April 2025 Akselrad Scholar-in-Residence Weekend

 2025 Akselrad Scholar-In-Residence Weekend

-Rabbi Sandy Akselrad is son of Beth Am’s Rabbi Emeritus Sidney Akselrad (z”l) and spiritual leader of Congregation Ner Tamid in Las Vegas, NV.
+Rabbi Sanford Akselrad is son of Beth Am’s Rabbi Emeritus Sidney Akselrad (z”l) and spiritual leader of Congregation Ner Tamid in Las Vegas, NV.
 We will have several opportunities to learn from Rabbi Akselrad over the weekend:

-• Truths My Father Taught Me: The Life and Times of Rabbi Sidney Akselrad
+- Truths My Father Taught Me: The Life and Times of Rabbi Sidney Akselrad

-Friday, April 25, 6:15 PM, Sanctuary
+Friday, April 25, 6:15 PM, Sanctuary* and Livestream

 During the Erev Shabbat service, Rabbi Akselrad will weave personal memories of his father together with the timeless issues that continue in Jewish life today.
 By bridging the past and present, we will explore civil rights, intermarriage, women in the rabbinate, and how we face similar challenges today.
+LEARN MORE - Shabbat Dinner to Support Ukraine

 Friday, April 25, 7:30 PM, Social Hall

-Saturday, April 26, 9:00 AM, Beit Kehillah
+Saturday, April 26, 9:00 AM, Beit Kehillah*, Livesream & Zoom

 Come learn with Rabbi Akselrad during Torah Study.
+LEARN MORE - Love in the Time of Corona

 Book Discussion & Havdalah